GCSE Music

 The GCSE Music course attracts talented young musicians from all over the country, many who attend the junior departments of the Royal College and Royal Academy of Music.
 Individual and group lessons available online and face-to-face.

 The Edexcel specification is followed and the qualification is attained through Faregos Home Education Exam Centre, Hampshire, UK, Tutor and Exams or ARC Exams.
+Please see below why you should choose Edexcel and not one of the other exam boards.
 It is also possible for children who attend school to sit GCSE Music privately.
 Please note I am only able to assess students on my courses due to the teacher supervision required for the composition coursework.
-Assessment deadlines are 1st February (performances) and 1st March (compositions) in the academic year in which the qualification is taken.
+Assessment deadlines are 14th February (performances) and 1st March (compositions) in the academic year in which the qualification is taken.

 One, two and three year options are available.
 My one year, Fast Track course (June start) usually attracts advanced students with good pre-existing skills (Grade 5 and above).
 The two year course has a September start.
 Both individual and group lessons are available.
 To study over three years, students join the two year course and then transfer to the Fast Track course for their final year.